tamusjroyce/nodejs_directory_structure/README.md

 So when looking at package.json, you get a general idea of your project.
 Including how directories, blank files, downloads, and scripts are to be used.

+> npm install -g folder_structure

+Note: This currently only works when installed globally.
+Work in progress!!!
+      The only command that works is `build-folderstruct`.

+      This name may be changed in the future.
+This is my first npm package. :)

 Alpha example:

 ```